CrackingShells/.github/instructions/documentation.instructions.md

 - Use the `@startuml` and `@enduml` tags to define diagrams.
   - For class diagrams, use web fetch action to get the content of https://plantuml.com/en/class-diagram
   - For sequence diagrams, use web fetch action to get the content of https://plantuml.com/en/sequence-diagram
+  - For component diagrams, use web fetch action to get the content of https://plantuml.com/en/component-diagram
+  - For activity diagrams, use web fetch action to get the content of https://plantuml.com/en/activity-diagram-beta
+  - For use case diagrams, use web fetch action to get the content of https://plantuml.com/en/use-case-diagram